opensearch-project/documentation-website/_tuning-your-cluster/performance.md

 incorporate search or other scenarios.
 Only the OpenSearch server process was run on the machines, with the benchmark clients hosted on a different node.

-The execution environment was comprises of Intel EC2 instances (r7iz.2xlarge) on the AWS cloud, and the workload was the StackOverflow dataset available as part of OpenSearch Benchmark.
+The execution environment was comprises of Intel EC2 instances (r7iz.2xlarge) on the AWS Cloud, and the workload was the StackOverflow dataset available as part of OpenSearch Benchmark.

 ## Java heap size